aws-samples/langgraph-multi-agent/README.md

 │   │   │   retrieve_node.py : Responsible for creating the Retrieve Node
 │   │   │   revise_node.py : Responsible for creating the Revise Node
 │   │   │   update_node.py : Responsible for creating the Update Node
-│
-└───vectordb
-│   │   __init__.py
-│   │   create_execution_plan_vectordb_entries.ipynb : Helper notebook to create or clear execution plans
-│   │   execution_plan.csv : Execution plans are written to disk so that they can be read by vector database │   │   vectordb.py : Helper function for creating and retrieving the vector database collection for execution plans

 ```